 Even though 1,400 different strains were found, the vast majority — 80 percent — were from 40 more common species.

 The amount of belly-button bacteria present on the volunteers varied depending on how well participants scrubbed out their navels on a daily basis.
 For example, two of the volunteers were journalists for New Scientist magazine.
 One, Peter Aldhous, washes well and as a result, no bacterial colonies were found in his belly button.
 But his colleague, Carl Zimmer, was the host of 53 different species of bacteria, one of which had only previously been found in soil samples in Japan.

 Volunteers were asked to place long cotton swabs in their navels and turn them around three times.
 The researchers then placed the swabs in vials and grew the bacteria in cultures.
 Once the cultures grew big enough, they were photographed and the DNA was extracted for comparison to data on public databases.

 Volunteers so far include science bloggers, N.C.
 State students, and staff at the North Carolina Museum of Natural Sciences.
 The project took more samples last week at a museum event called The Ecology and Evolution of our Wild Lives.

 Why the belly button?
 Hulcr says it's a novel project that is both lighthearted and illustrative of the nature of our bodies.
-"The belly button is protected, making it a safe haven for normal skin microbes," he told MSNBC.
+"The belly button is protected, making it a safe haven for normal skin microbes," he said.
 That gives all of the bacteria that are normally found on other parts of the skin a chance to thrive, unthreatened by the oils or other secretions produced on other areas of the body.